JUDICIAL CRISIS 1988- A TRAGEDY STAGED BY THE BAR

 Having considered the Berthlesen matter and the decision of the appeals court, one wonders whether or not it is necessary to labour the point that the other case of United Engineers could well have suffered the same fate of judicial incompetence in the hands of an anti Mahathir coalition of judges.
 And if that were the case, would it have constituted judicial misconduct or judicial misbehavior?

-Sallman in his paper on this subject refers to a number of cases of judicial misconduct, judicial misbehavior on and off the bench which would be worth a read by the Malaysian Bar.
+Professor Sallman in his paper on this subject refers to a number of cases of judicial misconduct, judicial misbehaviour on and off the bench which would be worth a read by the Malaysian Bar.
 The fact of removal of judicial officers and the legality or morality of the issue depends much on a number of factors including the legal and social environment in which they operate.
 Nothing happens in a vacuum.

 Tun Salleh Abbas chose to make an issue out of the events of 1988 and to demonstrate his abject lack of understanding of the process by not resisting the Malaysian Bar’s conduct in empanelling the so called Eminent Persons Panel.
 It was a self serving Panel appointed to prepare a report he Tun Salleh Abbas so desperately saw necessary to vilify the former prime minster which act has served to reinforce the former chief justices apparent ignorance of how the system operates.
 The matter appears to have been purely personal.